kaan-keskin/introduction-to-docker/Part3.md

 Behind the scenes, it’s built on top of libnetwork and drivers. libnetwork is the canonical implementation of the Container Network Model (CNM) and drivers are pluggable components that implement diﬀerent networking technologies and topologies.
 Docker oﬀers native drivers, including the overlay driver.

-In March 2015, Docker, Inc. acquired a container networking startup called *socket Plane*.
+In March 2015, Docker, Inc. acquired a container networking startup called *Socket Plane*.
 Two of the reasons behind the acquisition were to bring *real networking* to Docker, and to make container networking simple enough that even developers could do it.

 They over-achieved on both.

 However, hiding behind the simple networking commands are a lot of moving parts.
-The kind of stuﬀ you need to understand before doing production deployments and Attempting to troubleshoot issues.
+The kind of stuﬀ you need to understand before doing production deployments and attempting to troubleshoot issues.

 ### Build and test a Docker overlay network in Swarm mode*